Latest Commissions

 Artist: Jason Bruges

-Installed: Anticipated winter 2024
+Installed: Anticipated Spring 2025

 The media artwork ‘Cloud Ascent’ utilizes the vertical nature of the circulation space in which it is situated to recreate the experience of ascending through clouds.
 It expands the artist’s exploration of representing natural phenomena artificially through physics systems.